John Barnes European Football

-John Barnes European Football is a soccer video game developed by Krisalis in 1992.
-The game was endorsed by popular footballer John Barnes.
+John Barnes European Football is a soccer video game developed by Krisalis and published in 1992.
+The game was endorsed by footballer John Barnes.

 Gameplay

 The game resembles Krisalis' previous video game Manchester United Europe.
 However, the camera is closer to the ball, producing a faster action.

 Reception

+Power Unlimited gave a score of 68% summarizing: "With a side view instead of a camera angle high above the field, this game is different from others.
+However, proper control over the players is lacking, which means you are constantly lagging behind.
+However, there are a large number of options."